joeshmoenft/solana-shield/README.md

 * Protect your staking assets by disallowing any SOL to enter your wallet, thus disabling the ability for a hacker to unstake and move the NFT
 * Get a chance of recovering assets from a compromised wallet

+Security Considerations:
+* You are storing your private key in an encrypted variable online.
+With heroku, this is known to be a very secure way to store these online.
+Many big applications use this for storing secret API keys and hasn't been hacked as far as we know.
+One way for the hacker to get your private key through this would be to 1) know you're using Solana Shield, and 2) get access to your e-mail, and 3) get access to your heroku login 2FA code (that you should setup on your account).
+This is a big deterrant, especially since it's a lot of effort to hack for a  wallet that has 0 SOL in it (which it would if you're running the shield).

+This is not intended for cold wallets and you're 'safe' wallet.
+It's meant for the ones you're connecting to other sites and logging into Phantom apps with.
+Please get a Ledger and store your assets there, with seed keys stored offline.